bohendo/valuemachine/README.md

 ## Example Usage

+Launch the dashboard with: `make start`

-To calculate the capital gains & losses for an eth address:
+To calculate the capital gains & losses for an eth address, import the `valuemachine` library & use it like:

 ```typescript
 import fs from "fs";